ruby-rdf/rack-linkeddata/README.md

 client requested and understands.

-The middleware queries [RDF.rb][] for the MIME content types of known RDF serialization formats, so it will work with whatever serialization plugins that are currently available for RDF.rb.
+The middleware queries [RDF.rb][] for the MIME content types of known RDF serialization formats, so it will work with whatever serialization extensions that are currently available for RDF.rb.
 (At present, this includes support for N-Triples, N-Quads, Turtle, RDF/XML, RDF/JSON, JSON-LD, RDFa, TriG and TriX.)